CodingCellist/codingcellist.github.io/content/en/post/type-you-an-idris-part-1/index.md

 appendAssoc [] ys zs = Refl
 appendAssoc (x :: xs) ys zs = rewrite appendAssoc xs ys zs in Refl
 ```

+That also concludes the parts on lists.
+Now we move on to trees.

+#### Part 3: Rotating trees left

 <!--